Bruges, Belgium is one of the most striking and well-preserved medieval European cities.

 You may also consider doing a brewery tour if you have some extra time to spend in Bruges.
 This is a great indoor activity that enables you to taste the best that Bruges has to offer!

 I was also surprised by how early restaurants stopped serving dinner.
+As a result, I’d suggest dining no later than about 8:30 PM.

-You should also be aware that restaurants will not serve you free tap water.
+Additionally, restaurants will not serve you free tap water.
 You’ll have to pay for either still or sparkling bottled water.
 (I’ve come to realize this is pretty common practice in Europe.)